3mcd/javelin/docs-src/content/ecs/systems.md

 ## Implementing Game Logic

 A system is just a function executed during each world tick.
 All game logic should live within systems.
-Systems query collections of entities and operate on their data to yield the next game state.

-Systems operate on dynamically growing and shrinking sets of entities that are queried by their archetype (or sub-archetype).
-This means that, depending on its archetype, an entity may be eligible for iteration by a system one tick, and ineligible the next.

-This is the cornerstone of ECS that enables runtime composition.
-Adding and removing components also adds and removes behavior.
-In addition, the isolation of game logic into systems makes your game world easier to debug and provides a clear target for performance and unit tests.

 ### Registering a system